UPDATE (08.29.2021): Post revised for clarity.

 [Fig. 2] Nostrand Junction.
 Source: Regional Plan Association’s Save our Subways publication.

-As originally designed, Nostrand Junction had local service splitting into two branches (one via Nostrand Avenue and one continuing east on Eastern Pkwy) and express service continuing via Eastern Pkwy to the Utica Avenue terminal.
+As originally designed, Nostrand Junction had local service splitting into two branches (one via Nostrand Avenue and one continuing east on Eastern Parkway) and express service continuing via Eastern Parkway to the Utica Avenue terminal.
 Under the current pattern, the 5 express crosses the local tracks at grade to access the Nostrand Avenue branch.
-Due to this merging conflict and the inefficient design of the Flatbush Avenue – Brooklyn College terminal (which wasn’t intended as a terminal), several rush-hour 2, 4, and 5 trains start or end at Utica Avenue or New Lots Avenue.
+Due to this merging conflict, as well as the Flatbush Avenue – Brooklyn College terminal’s inefficient design (it wasn’t supposed to be a terminal), several peak-hour 2, 4, and 5 trains start or end at Utica Avenue or New Lots Avenue.
 This causes even more conflicts.

 As such, NYTIP prescribes the following capital investment:

-[Fig. 3] Reworked Nostrand Junction with new track segments.
+[Fig. 3] Modified Nostrand Junction with new track segments.
 The original track map belongs to vanshnookenraggen.

-With these short track segments, it is now possible to fully de-interline Eastern Pkwy without merging conflicts.
-NYTIP contemplates RPA’s suggestion – 2/3 via Nostrand Avenue, 4/5 via Eastern Pkwy – and implements it as follows:
+With these new track connections, it is now possible to fully de-interline Eastern Parkway without merging conflicts.
+NYTIP recommends RPA’s suggestion – 2/3 via Nostrand Avenue, 4/5 via Eastern Parkway – and implements it as follows:

 Swap the 3 and 5 lines east of Franklin Avenue.